The annual Kingston Woman of the Year Award celebrates the outstanding contribution that women in Kingston make to industry, community, and society.

 For all eligible nominations received, Council staff will contact the referee to provide a Letter of Support for their respective nominee.

 Once nominations have closed, the selection panel will consider all eligible entries against the assessment criteria and select a winner.

 The selection panel consists of the Mayor and fellow Councillors of the City of Kingston.

-Winner of Kingston's Woman of the Year Award 2020
+Kingston Woman of the Year 2020

 June is a dedicated volunteer with The Office of the Public Advocate’s Community Visitors program.
 She works tirelessly to ensure the human rights of the more vulnerable in the community are upheld.
 Her tenacious advocacy has resulted in positive impacts on the lives of residents in terms of both living conditions and lifestyle.

-Winner of Kingston's Woman of the Year Award 2019
+Kingston Woman of the Year 2019

 Emma uses her own experience as a family violence and cancer survivor plus parent of a disabled child to advocate for increased support, information and awareness in the community.
 Recognised by the Australian Financial review as one of the top 100 Women of Influence in 2018, Emma has been a leading voice presenting to parliament, the Royal Commission into Family Violence and is a sought-after advisor to MPs, service providers and local government – including Kingston Council where she serves on the Kingston’s Family Violence Working Group.